Christmas Checklist: Is Your Business Ready for the Sales Season?

 Marketing Preparation

-• If you plan on doing buying any major ad space, do it right now to get a better price.
-Advertising costs peak starting November and last minute deals are hard to get.
+• If you plan on buying any major ad space, do it right now to get a better price.
+Advertising costs peak starting November and last-minute deals are hard to get.

-• Make sure your Google Stars are showing on all you Google Ads.
+• Make sure your Google Stars are showing on all your Google Ads.
 Try getting 100 reviews as quickly as possible to start showing your ratings on Google.

 • Get your deals with email marketing providers and prepare a nice Christmas HTML email to remind your customers of your ongoing sale.